Harsh26K/Data_cleaning_and_transformation/README.md

 #### Objectives:
 * Make the header consistent [Done using Excel]
-* Add Column about how many people Answered particular Question
+* Add Data about how many people Answered particular Question
-* Add Column about how many people responded with particular response for each question
+* Add Data about how many people responded with particular response for each question
 * Rename some columns with short informative title

 ##### Raw Data : Data - Survey Monkey Output.xlsx